 How to treat fowlpox is the most common question most chicken farmers always ask.
-Fowlpox (bulutong sa manok (Tagalog), buti or boti sang manok (Ilonggo))is a virus affecting many chickens and can be deadly if not treated immediately.
+Fowlpox (bulutong sa manok (Tagalog), buti or boti sang manok, or kalunggo (Ilonggo) is a virus affecting many chickens and can be deadly if not treated immediately.
 Experts say there is no cure yet but here in the Philippines, there is an over-the-counter poultry drug that can be used to treat this deadly virus.
 Fowlpox affects not only chickens but also other domesticated birds like ducks, turkeys, and even doves.

 How to Prevent Chickens from Having Fowlpox